-And because our building kits are truly DIY, won’t be there once your kit is offloaded from the delivery truck.
+And because our building kits are truly DIY, they won’t be there once your kit is offloaded from the delivery truck.
 That means you’re responsible for how the building ultimately comes together on the property.
-So we figure you want to feel confident about where you’re going to build.
+And we figure you want to feel confident with every aspect of your building projects … including where you’re going to build your new structure.

 Here are a few things we advise our customers to consider when they’re choosing and preparing a construction site for their new steel building:

 - Survey the site carefully.
 Make sure you’re aware of any permits you’ll need to build a commercial or residential building, where any underground utilities may be, the exact boundaries of the property, and the grade.

 - Consider the total space you have and/or need.
 Your metal building will need more room than just its square footage.
 Any access, walking, parking, growing or green space also needs to be accounted for.

 - Look at the grade.
 Is your building site flat?
 Will water run away from the building?
 If so, will it negatively affect anything on the property around it?